Ligo04/TwinTex/README.md

 1. `Config File`: Specify the configuration file `default_config.yaml`.

-2. `Scene Path`: Specify the path to the data directory, which is structed as follows:
+2. `Scene Path`: Specify the path to the data directory, which is structured as follow:

    ```
    ----